m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-1-filter.md

 using the arrows in the column headings again.

  - Select `Name > Sort Column > Sort A to Z`.
- - Select `Time (minutes) > Sort Column > Sort Z to A`.
+ - Select `Time (Minutes) > Sort Column > Sort Z to A`.
-    - Notice that the times are sorted in decreasing order.
+    - Notice that the times (not timestamps) are sorted in decreasing order.
-    - Notice that the names are still sorted for each time.
+    - Notice that the names are still sorted for each time (not timestamp).
+    - Notice that the screenshot below shows rows 46 to 65.
    ![Table sorted by times and names](./sheets-screenshots/03.png)
  - Select `Timestamp > Sort Column > Sort A to Z`.
  - Notice that it is a little strange that the options always say